rsdoiel/rsdoiel.github.io/blog/2021/05/16/Beyond-Oakwood-Modules-and-Aliases.md

 [OBNC](https://miasap.se/obnc/), [Vishap Oberon Compiler](https://github.com/vishaps/voc) and the
 [Oxford Oberon Compiler](http://spivey.oriel.ox.ac.uk/corner/Oxford_Oberon-2_compiler).

-The Oakwood guides described a minimum expectation so the modules implemented to meet those guidelines can be minimalist.
-This is a good thing.
+The Oakwood guidelines described a minimum expectation for a standard set of modules to be shipped with compilers.
+The modules themselves are minimalist in implementation.
 Minimalism can assist in easing the learning curve and encouraging a deeper understanding of how things work.

-The Oberon-7 language smaller is than the original Oberon language and the many dialects that followed.
+The Oberon-7 language is smaller than the original Oberon language and the many dialects that followed.
 I think of Oberon-7 as the distillation of all previous innovation.
 It embodies the spirit of "Simple but not simpler than necessary".
-Minimalism has been true of the Oakwood modules that were adapted to support Oberon-7 in the POSIX environment.
+Minimalism is a fit description of the adaptions of the Oakwood modules for Oberon-7 in the POSIX environment.

 When simple is too simple
 -------------------------